Mid112/Project-Starter/README.md

 A user stories for ***Reading Pal*** would be as follows:
 - As a user, I want to be able to add book to 'READ NEXT'
-- As a user, I want to be able to view status book like complete, reading etc.
+- As a user, I want to be able to view status book like complete, not completed etc.
 - As a user, I want to be able to view all the books I have read and will read.
 - As a user, I want to be able to rank my book according to my personal preference.
 - As a user, I want to be able to remove books from my reading lists.